hiris25/Tierpsy-Tracking-Analysis/README.md

 # Tierpsy-Tracking-Analysis
 Scripts to analyse data produced by the tierpsy worm tracker.

+## Track_images.ipynb

+Takes raw trajectory data from tierpsy and plots images of tracks (individual and overlays).

+Also puts data into a dataframe and adds strain information (for this to work the first 6 characters of each file name must be the strain name).

+Option normalise tracks to the same starting point for overlay images, also can plot at least two variables in diff colours on top of eachother.

 ## 50th-simple-ttest-heatmap-plot.ipynb

 To do a quick and simple analysis to find significantly different features in a small set of gentotypes